 This article is provided by Yuma Regional Medical Center

-There are a ton of responsibilities and duties that a travel nurse has but being able to do them while also being compassionate is what makes a truly exceptional travel nurse.
+There are many responsibilities and duties that a travel nurse has but being able to do them while also being compassionate is what makes a truly exceptional travel nurse.
 Many people go out of their way to help others, but travel nurses actually fly across the country to where they are needed most to help those in need.
-Those that are not in the nursing field can only imagine how exhausted a travel nurse is during a long shift or how they must feel while taking care a patient who must’ve woken up on the wrong side of the hospital bed; for a nurse to make each patient feel cared for after a day like this is truly amazing.
+Those that are not in the nursing field can only imagine how exhausted a travel nurse is during a long shift or how they must feel while taking care of a patient who must’ve woken up on the wrong side of the hospital bed; for a nurse to make each patient feel cared for after a day like this is truly amazing.